pbsmyth/command-line/lessons.md

 Go slow at first and check your spelling!

-One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling!
-Keep this in mind today, this week, and your whole life.
-If at first something doesn't work, check your spelling!
+One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling! *Keep this in mind!* If at first something doesn't work, check your spelling!
 Unlike in human reading, where letters operate simultaneously as atomistic symbols and as complex contingencies (check [Johanna Drucker](https://genius.com/Johanna-drucker-from-a-to-screen-annotated) on the alphabet), in coding, each character has a discrete function including (especially!) spaces.

 Keep in mind that the command line and file systems on macOS and Unix are usually pre-configured as cAsE-pReSeRvInG—so capitalizations also matter when typing commands and file and folder names.